villflakken/gravipy/README.md

 * Allowing the automated initialization-system to work out wether it is run from a Jupyter instance on SciServer, or wether the script is run from the elephant clusters - in order to get the INDRA data retrieved - unless the user specifies datapath for these.

 * Verifying that the currently written method for reading of ORIGAMI works.

+* `read_function` as a simplified reading caller may be implemented

 ------
 **0.51, from 0.50**: